Liuhaai/Cineast-API/Objects-Glossary.md

 SimilarityQueryResult : Object
 {
   "content": Array&lt;<a href="Objects-Glossary#segmentweight">SegmentWeight</a>&gt;,
-  "category: String,
+  "contentType": String,
   "queryId": String,
+  "category": String,
+  "containerId" Int,
   "messageType": "<a href="Message-Type-Glossary#qr_similarity">QR_SIMILARITY</a>"
 }
 </pre>
 * `content` will be a list of [`SegmentWeight`](Objects-Glossary#segmentweight).
+* `contentType` will be `org.vitrivr.cineast.core.data.StringDoublePair`.
-* `queryId` will be same as what was in the request if specified or else will be randomly generated.
+* `queryId` will be the same as what was in the request if specified or else will be randomly generated.
 * `category` is the category for which this query result is.
+* `containerId` is 0 if it is a simple similarity query or any integer of 0 and above when it is part of a [`TemporalQuery`](Objects-Glossary#temporalquery).
 * `messageType` will always be [`QR_SIMILARITY`](Message-Type-Glossary#qr_similarity).

 ## SimilarityResult